 The Centraal Station – The station is known as the main ‘hub’ of travel in the city and it’s easy to catch a train from Centraal to pretty much anywhere in the Netherlands, something to consider if you aren’t planning on just staying in Amsterdam!
 There’s also a huge array of bars and restaurants near the station and like the canal belts, the hotels vary from high to low end.

 Rembrandtplein – Definitely one for the youngsters here, the Rembrandtplein is home to many high end clubs and bars so it’s absolutely buzzing on a Friday or Saturday night!
 If this is an important factor when deciding on where to stay in Amsterdam, it might be worth looking for accommodation on the outskirts of the square or nearby, as the hotels on the square can be quite pricey.

 Vondelpark – This is certainly a quieter area of the city and is a great place to relax and unwind.
 It’s the most visited park in Amsterdam and is popular with both the locals and tourists.
 It opened to the public in 1865 and enjoys around 10 million visitors per year.
 If you’re looking for something with a bit more of a personal touch to it, then the Vondelpark area may be the place for you as it’s much more residential as you’ll notice from the increase of B&Bs and guesthouses here.
 There are also a few canal cruise companies operating on the canal parallel to Vondelpark, so why not sit back with a few beverages and take in the wonderful views of the city.
 One of the world famous Hard Rock Cafés is also located nearby in the Max Euweplein.

 The Anne Frank House – One of the most famous Amsterdam attractions is the Anne Frank House.
 Opened in May 1960, the museum attracts thousands of visitors a year.
-Perhaps one of the most moving stories of World War Two comes from within the building, with the Franks hiding from the Nazis for over 2 years.
+Perhaps one of the most moving stories of World War II comes from within the building, with the Franks hiding from the Nazis for over 2 years.
 We’re sure you already know the story – a great place for anyone interested in their history and the subject of many a literary and film reference.